Find out about your thyroid gland

 Many women who struggle to manage menopausal symptoms choose to avoid taking HRT, or perhaps have a clinical reason not to use it.
 These people may look to alternative or complementary treatments, such as herbal remedies and bioidentical ('natural') hormons. these formulations aren't recommended for symptoms of the menopause because it's generally unclear how safe and effective they are.
 Furthermore the production of them is not subject to the same regulations as Formulary drugs and they may have interactions with other prescribed medicines.

 Before starting alternative. complementary or 'natural' medicines you should get advice from your doctor or pharmacist.

 Thyroid disorders may cause similar symptoms to the menopause.
 HRT and phytoestrogen supplements don’t seem to affect normal thyroid function, but may reduce the absorption of thyroxine medication in those with hypothyroidism.
 Women considering taking alternative. complementary or 'natural' medicines for menopausal symptoms should get advice from their doctor or pharmacist.

 For more information

-Dr Jackie Gilbert is a consultant in endocrinology and general medicine at King’s College Hospital in London.
+With thanks for Dr Jackie Gilbert who helped to write it.
+Dr Gilbert is a consultant in endocrinology and general medicine at King’s College Hospital in London.
 Her special interests are thyroid disorders and reproductive endocrinology.
-She is the Secretary of the British Thyroid Association

 The Menopause Exchange is an independent organisation and it is not sponsored by companies or commercial organisations.
 It provides unbiased, practical information on various topics including menopausal symptoms, osteoporosis and coping with the menopause using self-help lifestyle measures, HRT, prescription drug alternatives to HRT, complementary therapies and nutrition.